infrafast/MyMixerAssistant/README.md

 ### MCP Server Configuration

-The assistant loads MCP server configurations from `mcp_servers.json` in the project root.
+The assistant loads MCP server configurations indicated in your environement file (see Online and Offline Profiles and Environment Variables) in the project root.
 By default, it includes:

 - **playwright**: Web automation and browser control
 - **linear**: Task and project management